-Cyril, just turned 30, an army officer, married for one year to Elaine, is just beginning to get used to being a parent to George who is about 10 weeks old.
+Cyril, just turned 30, an army officer, married for one year to Elaine, is just beginning to get used to being a parent to George (new grandson of George Archer Hooke) who is about 10 weeks old.
 The family are in Meerut, India, and cherish every letter that arrives from England, this being one.
-The rest of the Hooke family were altogether for Christmas in Barnes, London, as described in the letter reproduced below.
+The rest of the Hooke family were all together for Christmas in Barnes, London, as described in the letter reproduced below.

 George Archer Family Tree Letter Letterp1.jpg Letterp2.jpg Letterp3.jpg Letterp4.jpg Letterp5.jpg Letterp6.jpg Letterp7.jpg